makoshark/redirect-tools/docs/homepage.rst

 We have `publicly released software in Python and R to do these two steps`__ under the `GNU GPL version 3`__.
 The software is designed for people already comfortable with working with MediaWiki XML dumps and the tools and software necessary to do this.
-We have provided `documentation`__ on how to use these tools.

 __ http://projects.mako.cc/source/?p=redirect-tools
 __ http://www.gnu.org/licenses/gpl-3.0.html
-__ README.html

 You can download the software from our git repository like::

   git clone git://projects.mako.cc/redirect-tools

-Detailed documentation on how to use the software is in available in our README file.
+Detailed documentation on how to use the software is in available in `our README file`__.

+__ README.html

 Redirect Spell Data
 =========================

-In our paper `Consider the Redirect`__, we present an analysis of redirect data from English Wikipedia in the dump created in October 2012.
+In `our paper`__, we present an analysis of redirect data from English Wikipedia in the dump created in October
+2012.
 You can download `the dump files we used`__ from `the Wikimedia Foundation dataset archive`__.
 Because generating these dumps can be computationally intense, we have published the output of the software